Geo-AID/Geo-AID/geo-aid-book/src/reference/syntax/rules.md

 Geo-AID attempts to generate a figure that obeys them as good as it can.
 Rules tie two expressions (left and right hand side) with a relationship, otherwise known as the rule operator.
 Currently supported rule operators are all comparison operators.
-When given an identifier, a proper *defined rule operator* is looked up and compiled accordingly (currently none supported).
+When given an identifier, a proper *defined rule operator* is looked up and compiled accordingly.
 Rules can also be inverted with an exclamation mark in front of the operator.

 Rules can be chained like so: